c12i/vultr-terraform/README.md

-# vultr vps terraform
+# vultr terraform
-My vps iaac
+My vps iaac for my vps (for now)

 ## Usage
 API and SSH keys are currently stored in `dev.auto.tfvars` (gitignored).
 Accessible from the vultr console.